 This is an ICT course aimed at adults aged 19+ .

-The qualification provides essential digital skills which are needed in a wide range of situations in life and at work.
+The qualification provides essential digital skills which are needed in a wide range of situations in life, learning and work.
 Successful learners will be able to make appointments, order goods and services, organise payments using online platforms, conduct video calls, create, edit and save a range of documents and troubleshoot basic problems on their device.

 There are no entry requirements.
 However, you will be required to complete a brief assessment to ensure that the course is suitable for you.